skypilot-org/skypilot/examples/distributed-pytorch/README.md

 `sky launch -c train.yaml`

-In the [train.yaml](./train.yaml), we use `torchrun` to launch the training and set the arguments for distributed training using environment variables provided by SkyPilot.
+In [train.yaml](./train.yaml), we use `torchrun` to launch the training and set the arguments for distributed training using [environment variables](https://docs.skypilot.co/en/latest/running-jobs/environment-variables.html#skypilot-environment-variables) provided by SkyPilot.

 ```yaml
 run: |